Scirra/Construct-Addon-SDK/README.md

 We are hosting the SDK files on GitHub, but we don't intend to accept contributions to this code.
 Feel free to start a new repository if you want to provide additional SDK samples or an altered version of the SDK.

-# Addon SDK v2
+## Compatibility

-The addon SDK is currently in the process of being migrated from a legacy SDK (v1) to an updated modern SDK with industry-standard encapsulation (v2).
-The addon SDK v1 will be retired in mid-2025.
-New addons should be developed using the Addon SDK v2, and old addons should be ported (see [Porting to Addon SDK v2](https://www.construct.net/en/make-games/manuals/addon-sdk/guide/porting-addon-sdk-v2) for a guide on updating SDK v1 addons).
-For more details see [this forum thread](https://www.construct.net/en/forum/construct-3/plugin-sdk-10/addon-sdk-v2-182122).
+The editor formerly supported SDK v1.
+Support for this was retired in Construct 3 r450+ and the Addon SDK now only supports the newer SDK v2.
+In case you still have legacy SDK v1 addons that you wish to port to SDK v2, see the guide [Porting to Addon SDK v2](https://www.construct.net/en/make-games/manuals/addon-sdk/guide/porting-addon-sdk-v2).

 # Samples